abitofhelp/async_result/SECURITY.md

 ## Acknowledgments

-We would like to thank the security researchers and community members who help keep the Ada Result Library secure through responsible disclosure of vulnerabilities.
+We would like to thank the security researchers and community members who help keep the Ada Async_Result Library secure through responsible disclosure of vulnerabilities.

 ---